 - Without parental involvement – adult leaders – there can’t be a Scouting program

 Build a welcome team from your parent ranks – it’s an easy way to get parents involved.
-Officially called “New Member Coordinators” by the Boy Scouts of America promotes the idea of getting a team of parents to be New Member Coordinators, acting as a team for “peer to peer” welcoming of families into your unit.
-Any responsible adult who can say “hello” and “welcome” and is willing to "chat up" your Pack or Den to their friends or others in their community can be a New Member Coordinator.
+Officially called “New Member Coordinators” by the Boy Scouts of America, the idea to is have a team of parents for “peer to peer” welcoming of families into your unit.
+Any responsible adult who can say “hello” and “welcome” and is willing to "chat up" your Pack or Den to their friends or others in their community can be on your Welcome Team.

 - They just need to know enough about your unit to be welcoming (or as the Scout Law says: helpful, friendly, courteous, kind).

-- New Member Coordinators don’t need to wear the khaki uniform – probably better that they don’t, to make it more evident that the Den and Pack need help from parents who look like you and me – that can make them more approachable and welcoming.
+- They don’t need to wear the khaki uniform – probably better that they don’t, to make it more evident that the Den and Pack need help from parents who look like regular folks.

-- The New Member Coordinator idea is excellent in “sharing the load” of new member recruiting, communicating and welcoming – so your Cubmaster and Den Leader don’t have to do it all.
+- A “Welcome Team” of New Member Coordinators is excellent in “sharing the load” of recruiting, communicating and welcoming – so your Cubmaster and Den Leader don’t have to do it all.

 - There are training modules for New Member Coordinators at my.scouting.org